Alliedium/awesome-devops/demo/docker/docker_basic_commands_demo.md

 One record: table `accounts`

-33. Get all records from ``accounts`` table
+33. Get all records from `accounts` table

 ```
 SELECT * FROM accounts;
 ```

-Two records that have been inserted on the Step 20
+Two records are displayed that have been inserted on the Step 20

-SUCCESS
+'''SUCCESS'''

 34. Stop the running container